Developer Guide

 We chose alternative 1 because when an event ends, it is meaningless to let users make changes on any field other than end date and time.
 We did consider the fact that an event in the real world could be extended, so we allow users to make changes on end date and time from an expired timestamp to an unexpired timestamp.
 Besides, we allowed an expired task to be edited is because if the task is expired but not completed yet, it would then become an “overdue task”, while there’s no “overdue event”.

-Implementation of today_event
+Implementation of today_event command

-In SOChedule, the governing logic behind the today_event
+In SOChedule, the governing logic behind the today_event command is laid out in TodayEventCommand.java

 The following is a detailed explanation on how TodayEventCommand is implemented.

-The TodayEventCommand is supported mainly by TodayEventCommand
+The TodayEventCommand is supported mainly by TodayEventCommand.

 The relevant methods include: